 “We desperately need advances in the way we treat osteosarcoma,” says Burt, “and the only way to get there is by funding more osteosarcoma research.”

 Organized by the families of Dylan, Charlotte and Tyler, the first Battle Osteosarcoma fundraiser has already brought in more than $573,000 — over half of what is needed for the four-year project.
+[2021 update: The group has funded the entire $1.35 million grant!]
 In addition to asking their community to support this important work, the group held a video game tournament, with about 70 kids participating – including Dylan and his siblings, Charlotte’s twin brother, and Tyler’s brother.Tyler

 “I’ve been a pediatric oncologist for 20 years, and I can say with certainty that this is the most hopeful moment in my career and hopefully a transformative moment for our patients, where precision oncology approaches are really going to drive the way we treat our patients,” said Dr. Sweet-Cordero